Raef Kazi

-(Sidenote: They have an amazing library with architectural/urban design and planning themed books, and even let you take some of them home for free!
-I took a couple along with me the last time I was there.
-Might write about some interesting findings and/or inspiration from those specific books, plus my visit to the museum some other time.)
+Going back to The Nieuwe Instituut.
+They have an amazing library with architectural/urban design and planning themed books, and even let you take some of them home for free!
+I was leafing through one of these books and came across the following:

 Example of the frontmatter used in this post to generate the metadata: